johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 -	**The vitality of the Holy Spirit**

-	The Holy Spirit provides an intimate source of divine help to messianic disciples,[^fn7] mediating and helping to safeguard the reality of the Gospel and the presence of the Messiah amongst his people.
+	The Holy Spirit provides an intimate source of divine help to messianic disciples, mediating and helping to safeguard the reality of the Gospel and the presence of the Messiah amongst his people.[^fn9]

 -	**The necessity of generational formation**

 	Having received through Paul an impartation of the reality of the Messiah, Timothy is called upon by his mentor to safeguard this treasure by committing it to the stewardship and safekeeping of other faithful people. *This is generational discipleship in action*.

 ![Generational discipleship][generational.png]